jangikim2/Hierarchical_Reinforcement_Learning/distributed_inverse-efficeint-hrl-sac_210127_tfp_bijectors.bijector_dataefficient_three_reflected_888_0420/README.md

 * NumPy (see http://www.numpy.org/)

 The code is working on Tensorflow 1.xx.
-The detailed requirements are in written in condalist.txt and piplist.txt.
+The detailed requirements are written in condalist.txt and piplist.txt.

 The code combines HIRO code with Latent space code as follows.